SlenderStone/MessageHandler.Documentation/snippets/signalr.md

-## SignalR

-Before you connect, make sure you are authorized using the OAuth 2.0, 2 legged authorization flow and that you have obtained an endpoint for the signalr protocol.

-### Sending messages

 To send a message to your channel using the signalr protocol, you invoke the provided method on the signalr hub at the given address, and pass in the `Channel`, the `Environment` and the message you want to send.

 	private void Send()